 Tampa, Fla.
-(September 26, 2013) – In honor of Healthy Lung Month, each week in October, the Lung Institute will release a variety of health-related articles educating people and their loved ones about living with lung disease.
+(September 26, 2013) – In honor of Healthy Lung Month, each week in October, the Lung Health Institute will release a variety of health-related articles educating people and their loved ones about living with lung disease.
 This initiative is meant to raise awareness about the rapid escalation of lung disease in the United States, and some lifestyle choices those living with lung disease can make to reduce their symptoms.

-Some of the topics the Lung Institute will be giving advice on during the Healthy Lung Month include:
+Some of the topics the Lung Health Institute will be giving advice on during the Healthy Lung Month include:

 - Lifestyle choices to keep lungs healthy